 Legends about Devil's Tramping Ground have been passed down from generation to generation by locals.
 Some stories are most likely exaggerated, but who knows what people experience there.
 Also, we mustn’t forget that the cause of the circle’s barrenness remains open to speculation.

-Perhaps the best way to find out the truth about the Devil's Tramping Ground is to visit the place.
+Perhaps the best way to discover the truth about the Devil's Tramping Ground is to visit the place.
 It is tempting, isn’t it?

 Written by Ellen Lloyd – AncientPages.com